 Psicle has a range of functionality that allows it to be the perfect platform to manage the IFRS 17 modelling process.
 We have several clients globally running their Technical Provisions models within Psicle, and extending this to meet the requirements of the IFRS17 standard is a logical next step.

-We are currently implementing our first IFRS 17 model, as well as running several POCs (proof of concepts) for firms in the London Market.
+We currently have a couple of clients signed up to model their IFRS17 reserves in Psicle, as well as running several POC’s for firms in the London Market.

 Psicle has recently been adopted as the Solvency II Technical Provisions and IFRS17 modelling platform by our client, who is are an organisation with a Lloyd’s, UK and Bermudian entity, as well as a Bermudian regulated Group.